LaggAt/gridfinity-freecad/README.md

 ## Progress

-So far we have basic bins (light, normal and filled variant), a box opened on one side and a box for a Spoon.
+So far we have basic bins (light, normal and filled variant), boxes opening on one or two side, boxes for spoons, forks, and a box for knifes.
+Most things are parametric (well: if not defined in the Gridfinity standard I hope we follow 100%) and extendible.
+To make re-use easier, I'm asking for directions in the FreeCAD Forum here: https://forum.freecad.org/viewtopic.php?t=85557 (plz. help if you know how).

 ![Freecad Screenshot](./images/FreeCADLink_UShapedPartExample.png)
 ![Early Version](./images/freecad-editor.png)